 Your toilet should now be connected to the waste pipe

-Once you connect all the parts of your toilet, you can switch on your water mains and flush away.
+If you’ve now managed to plumb your toilet waste pipe yourself, we salute you—you’ve just DIYed where others dare not.
+Once you’ve connected all the parts of your toilet, you can switch your water mains back on and flush away.

 If you’ve now managed to plumb your toilet waste pipe yourself, we salute you.
 If you usually don’t have time to deal with blocked toilets, burst pipes or blocked drains yourself, consider taking out plumbing and drainage cover, or get access to a nationwide repairs network of Home Experts and check out Appliance Insurance for even more peace of mind.